dCache/dcache-book2/config-SRM.md

 THE BASIC SETUP
 ---------------

-Like other services, the SRM service can be enabled in the layout file `PATH-ODE-ED/layouts/mylayout` of your DCACHE installation.
-For an overview of the layout file format, please see [???].
+Like other services, the srm service can be enabled in the layout file **/etc/dcache/layouts/<mylayout>** of your dCache installation.
+For an overview of the layout file format, please see [the section called “Defining domains and services”](https://www.dcache.org/manuals/Book-2.16/start/in-install-fhs.shtml#in-install-layout).

+Example:
-To enable SRM in a separate srm-${host.name}Domain in DCACHE, add the following lines to your layout file:
+To enable SRM in a separate <srm-${host.name}Domain> in dCache, add the following lines to your layout file:

-    [srm-${host.name}Domain]
-    [srm-${host.name}Domain/srm]
+    [<srm-${host.name}Domain>]
+    [<srm-${host.name}Domain>/srm]

-The use of the SRM service requires an authentication setup, see [???][1] for a general description or [???][2] for an example setup with X509 certificates.
+The use of the srm service requires an authentication setup, see [Chapter 10, Authorization in dCache](https://www.dcache.org/manuals/Book-2.16/config/cf-gplazma-fhs.shtml) for a general description or the [section called “Authentication and Authorization in dCache”](https://www.dcache.org/manuals/Book-2.16/start/intouch-certificates-fhs.shtml) for an example setup with X.509 certificates.

-You can now copy a file into your DCACHE using the SRM,
+You can now copy a file into your dCache using the SRM,

-> **Note**
+> **NOTE**
 >
 > Please make sure to use latest srmcp client otherwise you will need to specify `-2` in order to use the right version.

-    PROMPT-USER srmcp file:////bin/sh srm://dcache.example.org:8443/data/world-writable/srm-test-file
+    [user] $ srmcp file:////bin/sh srm://<dcache.example.org>:<8443>/data/world-writable/srm-test-file

 copy it back

-    PROMPT-USER srmcp srm://dcache.example.org:8443/data/world-writable/srm-test-file file:////tmp/srmtestfile.tmp
+    [user] $ srmcp srm://<dcache.example.org>:<8443>/data/world-writable/srm-test-file file:////tmp/srmtestfile.tmp

 and delete it

-    PROMPT-USER srmrm srm://dcache.example.org:8443/data/world-writable/srm-test-file

-Important SRM configuration options
+    [user] $ srmrm srm://<dcache.example.org>:<8443>/data/world-writable/srm-test-file

+IMPORTANT SRM CONFIGURATION OPTIONS
 ----------------------------------------

-The defaults for the following configuration parameters can be found in the `.properties` files in the directory `PATH-ODS-USD/defaults`.
+The defaults for the following configuration parameters can be found in the **.properties** files in the directory **/usr/share/dcache/defaults**.

-If you want to modify parameters, copy them to `PATH-ODE-ED/dcache.conf` or to your layout file `PATH-ODE-ED/layouts/mylayout` and update their value.
+If you want to modify parameters, copy them to **/etc/dcache/dcache.conf** or to your layout file **/etc/dcache/layouts/<mylayout>** and update their value.

+Example:
 Change the value for `srm.db.host` in the layout file.

     [srm-${host.name}Domain]